oxidecomputer/windows-image-builder/CONFIGURING.md

 automate the Windows setup process and some post-installation tasks.

 The `--unattend-dir` parameter points `wimsy` to the configuration files and scripts it should inject into the guest VM.
-The configuration files in the `unattend` directory include the following:
+The `unattend` directory in the repo includes these files:

 * **Autounattend.xml** and **specialize-unattend.xml** provide unattended setup
   instructions to Windows Setup and the Windows sysprep utility.